marcelo-ferraz/PassOn/README.md

 _When decorating a **source**'s property_, it will be used as a getter function, instead of the actual property getter.
 This function's signature needs to be similar to `System.Func<T>`, meaning:

-- is public
+- is public,
-- not static
+- not static,
-- returns an type that is assignable to the target's property
+- returns an type that is assignable to the target's property,
 - has no arguments

 This is similar to: